philipturner/ue5-nanite-macos/README.md

 Click <b>Menu Bar > Product > Build</b>.
 The command fails just like when building UE5 from source.
 Scroll up to the section above that describes the workaround.
 Go through <b>Games > ProjectName > Build Settings</b> in the Xcode project navigator, instead of <b>Engine > UE5 > Build Settings</b>.
 The latter path does not affect this project and may cause Xcode to recompile UE5 from scratch.

 Build the project again.
-It should succeed, taking only a minute.
+It should succeed\*, taking only a minute.
 If it takes longer than 10 minutes, locate it in Finder (`~/Documents/Unreal Projects/UnrealProject1`) and validate that it is not rebuilding UE5 from scratch.
 Right-click the folder and select <b>Get Info</b>; the size should be around 500 MB.

+> \*Ignore the warning stating "Run script build phase 'Sign Manual Frameworks' will be run during every build".

 </details>
 <details>